ThallesTeodoro/LaravelRepositories/README.md

 ### **2. Configuration**

-Run the following command to create the main Repository and Interface for this repository
+Run the following command to create the main Repository and Interface for this repository.

 ```
 php artisan repository:setup